samuelcolvin/Bokeh.jl/doc/other/bokeh_bindings.md

 These objects are required for a plot to be viewable, an extremely simple example these objects in a plot is shown [here](simplest_bokeh_plot.html).

-Bokehjs commonly uses a simple dict containing two items to reference another object of the form `{"id": "<UUID>", "type": "<name of object>"}`, in the below definitions these dicts are refered to as `id-type-dict`s.
+Bokehjs commonly uses a simple dict containing two items to reference another object of the form `{"id": "<UUID>", "type": "<name of object>"}`, in the below definitions these dicts are referred to as `id-type-dict`s.

 #### ColumnDataSource